humenda/isolang-rs/README.md

 Supported Cargo Features
 -------------------------

-Please take a look at the commented [Cargo.toml)(Cargo.toml) file for a up-to-date list of supported features.
+Please take a look at the commented [Cargo.toml](Cargo.toml) file for a up-to-date list of supported features.

 Serde support